jswoboda/ISRSpectrum/docs/source/pluginfo.rst

             Parameters
             ----------
             dataline : ndarray
                 A numpy array of length that holds the plasma parameters needed to create the spectrum.
 Each row of the array will have the following set up.
-                    [Ns, Ts, Vs, qs, ms, nus]
+                    [Ns, Ts, Vs, ms, nus]
                     Ns - The density of the species in m^-3 Ts - Temperature of the species in degrees K Vs - The Doppler velocity in m/s. qs - The charge of the species in elementary charges.
-(Value will be replaced for the electrons) ms - Mass of the species in AMU.
-(Value will be replaced for the electrons) nus - Collision frequency for species in s^-1. alphadeg : float
+(Value will be replaced for the electrons) ms - Mass of the species in kg. alphadeg : float
                 The magnetic aspect angle in radians.
             K : float